fachrihawari/hawari-dev/src/content/posts/markdown.md

 ---
 title: 'Markdown'
-description: 'This is the first post of my new Astro blog.'
+description: 'This is an example full page with markdown'
-publishedAt: 2022-07-01
+publishedAt: 2023-12-20
-tags: ["astro", "blogging", "learning in public"]
+tags: ["example", "blogging", "markdown"]
 ---

 # h1 Heading 8-)